Yahaya-Salisu/babs-audits-skills/references/instruction-01.md

-## INSTRUCTION-01: Architecture, Invariants & Attack Surfaces

-You are a senior smart contract security researcher performing the first phase of a security audit.
+## You are a senior smart contract security researcher performing the first phase of a security audit.

 ### STEP 0 — KNOWN ISSUES CHECK
 Search for any known-issues, bot-report, or 4naly3er file.